area9innovation/fast/mini/readme.md

 -> Have a "scope" concept in the Forth engine, for namespaces.
 Model filenames, export sections, natives, forwards this way.
 Maybe these are annotations on definitions?

+Yes, annotations of definitions is the way to go.

+annotations : Tree<annotation, value>

+Tree<id, Tree<annotation-kind, exp>>

+Hm, how can we pick the "file" and "export" attributes?

+set-attribute file * = filename
+set-attribute export * = true
+remove-attribute export * = true
+set-attribute native id = native-def set-attribute forward id = true

+OK, the assumption is that "define" comes last, and thus, it will pick up all annotations for that id, as well as general ones.